-We also accept: Postal Money Order, PopMoney, CashApp – but you must confirm this with us first via email.
+We also accept: Venmo, $Cashapp, Zelle. – but you must confirm this with us first via email.
 Personal checks are never accepted.

 Once your payment is received, we will notify you that you have officially reserved your new kitten! 🙂

-NOTE: Deposits are non-refundable , but we will allow the Buyer to transfer his/her deposit to a kitten in a future litter.
-Because Carolina Maine Coon Cattery has the right to refuse the sale of any kitten to anyone we deem not to be in the best interest of our kittens, the deposit placed will be refunded in full to the buyer.
+NOTE: Deposits are non-refundable , but we will allow the Buyer to transfer his/her deposit to a kitten in a future litter at CMC’s discretion.
+(You must have to have a valid reason for wanting to move your deposit) Because Carolina Maine Coon Cattery has the right to refuse the sale of any kitten to anyone we deem not to be in the best interest of our kittens, the deposit placed will be refunded in full to the buyer.
 If you have any questions regarding this policy, please contact us for further explanation BEFORE placing a deposit.

 DO YOU HAVE A WAITING LIST FOR UPCOMING LITTERS OR TAKE DEPOSITS FOR UNBORN KITTENS?

-I do have a waiting list for planned litters and am happy to place people on that list.
-It is CMC’s new policy not to take early deposits.
-Buyers will be notified once the kittens are 4 weeks.
-The litter will then be opened up to the public for sale.
+I no longer have a waiting list.
+It is CMC’s policy not to take early deposits, especially on unborn kittens.
+Buyers will be notified once the kittens are 4-5 weeks.
+The litter will then be opened up for reservation.

 **In order to continue to offer excellent quality Maine Coon Cats, Carolina Maine Coons always has first pic of any litter, and the decision is typically made within 4-6 weeks of age.
 If Carolina Maine Coons is interested a particular kitten, the kitten will be marked as “Optioned,” which means the kitten is being evaluated as a potential future breeding cat.